uberspark/uberxmhf/xmhf/doc/building-xmhf.md

 High-level Build Summary
 ========================

-One "drives" the build from `xmhf/xmhf`.
+One "drives" the build from the root directory of XMHF package.

 The interesting high-level build commands include:

-    cd xmhf/xmhf
     ./autogen.sh           # creates ./configure
     ./configure            # creates Makefile from Makefile.in
     make                   # Builds the selected hypapp and the XMHF core